 I didn’t see it coming.
 I underwent 12 hours of surgery to remove tissue and cartilage, including my ear canal, eardrum and salivary gland.
 I lost a lot of facial movement – I cannot smile and close my eye.
 This doesn’t really bother me because I have two children and the consequences of not removing the tumour are unthinkable.
 I began six weeks of radiotherapy to try to stop the cancer returning.
 Doctors said I would not be able to work for most of the year, but I returned to work six months after my diagnosis.

-I heard about Penny Brohn, so came to the National Centre to see how they could help.
-I took about half-a-year to get my head round what was happening.
+I heard about Penny Brohn UK and came to the National Centre to see how they could help.
+I took about half-a-year to get my head around what was happening.
 Thankfully, Penny Brohn was there to teach me to question some of the negativity surrounding my future.
 It was such a relief – they understood what was going on.
 I didn’t have to explain anything and was reassured that I was not the first person to walk in facing what I was.
 I have always relied on the old-school mentality of ‘I’m going to win no matter what”, and Penny Brohn helped remind me of that.